 Heat stress is intensified in shade-free urban areas.
 Israel’s urban heat islands – areas lacking in trees and plants, with impermeable surfaces and/or dark surfaces and thermal mass – experience higher temperatures than rural areas and are exacerbate the heat and its related health problems.

 Due to Israel’s location and geographic make-up, our heatwaves can also be incredibly dry, which in turn lead to specific health warnings.
 A “sharav” is a particularly dry heatwave, which increases the danger of wildfires.
 Sandstorms will bring an increase in pathogenic diseases, more air pollution, lung damage and even food contamination (as farmers may use more pesticides to counter the rise in bacteria due to the heat).

-Since 2007, the climate crisis has also been considered a ‘threat multiplier’; the effects of climate change have the potential to intensify pre-existing threats and advance security risks.
+Since 2007, the climate crisis has also been considered a ‘threat multiplier’, that is the effects of climate change have the potential to intensify pre-existing threats and advance security risks.
 The combination of extreme heat, rise in sea level, shortages of water and food will lead to socioeconomic disparities, mass migration and waves of climate refugees; this is a perfect setting in which terror organizations blossom.